Paul Goydos

-Paul David Goydos (born June 20, 1964) is an American professional golfer who has played on the Ben Hogan Tour, PGA Tour and PGA Tour Champions.
+Paul David Goydos (born June 20, 1964) is an American professional golfer.
+He currently plays on the PGA Tour Champions.
+Goydos was a member of the PGA Tour.
+He won twice.

 Early life

 Goydos was born and raised in Long Beach, California and is the youngest of three brothers.
 He began golfing at a very young age, winning his local course championship while still in junior high school.

+Goydos attended Woodrow Wilson Classical High School.

+Amateur career

-He attended Woodrow Wilson Classical High School, and went on to attend Long Beach State University on a golf scholarship.
-He graduated with a BA in finance and worked for a short time as a substitute teacher at an inner city high school.
-He turned pro in 1989 and started out as a struggling mini-tour player, supplementing his income by continuing to work as a substitute teacher.
+Goydos attended Long Beach State University.
+He earned a golf scholarship.
+Goydos graduated with a BA in finance.

+After college, Goydos worked for a short time as a substitute teacher at an inner city high school.

 Professional career

+In 1989, Goydos turned pro.
+He began his career on the mini-tours.
+He supplemented his income by continuing to work as a substitute teacher.

-Paul Goydos won the 1990 Long Beach Open, which was his first big breakthrough in his professional career.
-This allowed him to attend Qualifying School that fall.
-He made the Finals and earned partial exempt status on the Ben Hogan Tour.
+In 1990, he won the Long Beach Open, his first big breakthrough in his professional career.
+This allowed him to attend 1990 PGA Tour Qualifying School.
+He made the Finals and earned partially exempt status on the Ben Hogan Tour.

-In 1991 and 1992, he played on the Ben Hogan Tour (now Korn Ferry Tour), earning one victory at the 1992 Ben Hogan Yuma Open.
-He earned his PGA Tour card for 1993 by going through Qualifying School.
+In 1991 and 1992, he played on the Ben Hogan Tour, earning one victory at the 1992 Ben Hogan Yuma Open.
+He earned his PGA Tour card for 1993 by going through 1992 PGA Tour Qualifying School.

 Goydos won two PGA Tour events – the 1996 Bay Hill Invitational and the 2007 Sony Open in Hawaii.
 He has amassed more than 40 top-10 finishes and has more than $12 million in career earnings (on the PGA Tour).
 His best finish in a major was a T-12 at the 1999 U.S. Open.

 Goydos had only two starts in 2004, both coming at the end of the year, because of sinus surgery and hip problems; he played in 2005 under a Major Medical Exemption.
 His victory at the Sony Open in Hawaii in 2007 elevated Goydos into the top 50 of the Official World Golf Ranking.

-Goydos lost in a playoff at The Players Championship in 2008 to Sergio García when he put his tee shot on the par-3 17th (the first playoff hole) in the water.
+In 2008, Goydos lost in a playoff at The Players Championship to Sergio García when he put his tee shot on the par-3 17th (the first playoff hole) in the water.

 During the first round of the 2010 John Deere Classic, Goydos became the fourth, and oldest player in PGA Tour history to shoot 59.
 His round included 12 birdies and 6 pars.

+Goydos was selected by U.S. team captain Corey Pavin as one of his vice-captains for the 2010 Ryder Cup.

 Goydos played in six events in 2012 before bone spurs in his left wrist and subsequent surgery forced him out of action for 15 months.
 He missed the cut in two events in 2013.
 He started the 2014 season on a Major Medical Extension, but was unable to satisfy the requirements and was demoted to the Past Champions category.
 At the same time, Goydos became eligible for the Champions Tour.